Why Does This Matter

 Another example is the football player Didier Drogba, who played a leading role in ending the civil war in Ivory Coast in 2005.
 Back then, the country was divided into two regions: the government-loyal South and the rebel-held North.
 In October 2005, after leading Ivory Coast to the 2006 World Cup finals with a 3-1 defeat of Sudan in Abidjan, captain Drogba — live on television — urged both warring factions to lay down their arms.

 Later that week, the objective was achieved.
 Thereafter, the former Chelsea striker toured the country to help restore peace and unity.
 Following the tour, he proposed that the 2008 African Nations Cup qualifier match against Madagascar should be played in Bouake, the capital of the rebellion.
-Drogba not only promoted peace but also laid the groundwork for further dialogue and long-term stability.
+Drogba not only promoted peace through football but also laid the groundwork for further dialogue and long-term stabilising factor in the West Africa.

 During the Commonwealth Africa Summit 2020 in London, several African sports players and coaches were invited to hold a panel explaining the importance of sports in destabilised regions.
 A subsequent debate was focused on whether African states should try to implement the US system offering college scholarships for exceptional players.